 Animal Assisted Interventions

 Adventure Therapy is experiential therapy approach where members are able to learn to work through their trauma based challenges through outdoor and healthy living activities (i.e. cooking and exercise).
-The program includes capstone events that are designed to teach skills such as learning how to use a camp stove, build a tent, and pack a backpack, as well as practice hikes and overnight trips in the local National Park before embarking on a more challenging four-day back country camping trip.
-This group focuses on teaching communication and social skills through team based initiatives, forethought and organization through planning and preparing one-day and four-day backpacking trips.
+The program includes capstone events that are designed to teach skills such as learning how to use a camp stove, build a tent, and pack a backpack, as well as practice hikes and overnight trips in the local National Park before embarking on a more challenging back country camping trip.
+This group focuses on teaching communication and social skills through team based initiatives, forethought and organization through planning and preparing one-day and multiple-day backpacking trips.
 Emotional regulation and mindfulness are addressed through challenging tasks such as climbing a rock wall, martial arts and a high ropes course while personal responsibility and self-esteem are enhanced through capstone events.

 Strengthening Family Workshop program utilizes a systems approach to assist families in identifying their strengths and challenges.
 It consists of a multi-family group setting with Home On The Range social worker(s), residential specialist, and therapists.
 The workshop is dedicated to working with each family in a client-driven manner to address the family’s issues and progress.
 The workshop is utilized by youth and families in all stages of placement.
 The families gain support and learn from one another.